 These financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 The preparation of financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities as at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting periods.
 Actual results may differ from these estimates.
 The most significant estimation processes relate to the determination of loss reserves and the fair value of certain financial instruments.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the year in which the estimates are revised and in any future years affected.
 Although some variability is inherent in these estimates, management believes that the amounts recorded are appropriate.
+The significant accounting policies used, and the most significant judgments made by management in applying these accounting policies in the preparation of these financial statements are summarized below.

-The Company's results and operations have been and may continue to be adversely impacted by the COVID-19 pandemic and the recent economic downturn.
-The adverse effects include but are not limited to declines in interest rates and potential reinsurance claims.
-The breadth and depth of these events and their duration contribute additional uncertainty around estimates in the preparation of the financial statements.
+The Company's results and operations have been and may continue to be adversely impacted by COVID-19, including any variants, and the resulting economic downturn.
+The adverse effects include but are not limited to declines in interest rates, potential reinsurance claims and disruption of business operations.
+The breadth and depth of these events and their duration contribute additional uncertainty around estimates used in determining the carrying value of certain assets and liabilities included in these financial statements.